Slender: The Arrival

 - 11 % negative mentions

 The gameplay of "Slender: The Arrival" is characterized by its repetitive mechanics, primarily revolving around collecting items while being pursued by the titular Slender Man.
-While the atmospheric design and horror elements are praised, many players find the lack of gameplay diversity and clarity in mechanics, such as the stamina system, frustrating.
-Overall, the game offers a tense experience but suffers from short duration and limited replay value, making it feel dated compared to modern horror titles.
+While the atmospheric design and horror elements are praised, many players find the gameplay lacks depth and variety, leading to frustration with unclear mechanics, particularly the stamina system.
+Overall, the game offers a tense experience but suffers from a short duration and limited replay value, making it feel more like a nostalgic trip than a fully realized horror game.

 “The gameplay is great and the graphics are quite stunning.”